Management Discussion and Analysis

 We do not invest in equity instruments of other corporations.

 Our primary objective when managing capital is to ensure that we have sufficient cash resources to fund our development and commercialization activities and to maintain our ongoing operations.
 To secure the additional capital necessary to pursue these plans, we may attempt to raise additional funds through the issuance of equity or by securing strategic partners.

 We include cash and cash equivalents and short-term deposits in the definition of capital.

-Until one of our drug candidates receives regulatory approval and is successfully commercialized, Lorus will continue to incur operating losses.
+Until one of our drug candidates receives regulatory approval and is successfully commercialized, Aptose will continue to incur operating losses.
 The magnitude of these operating losses will be largely affected by the timing and scope of future research and development, clinical trials and the Company’s ability to raise additional and ongoing working capital and/or establish effective partnerships to share the costs of development and clinical trials.

 Investing in our securities involves a high degree of risk.
-Before making an investment decision with respect to our common shares, you should carefully consider the following risk factors, in addition to the other information included or incorporated by reference into this annual information form, as well as our historical consolidated financial statements and related notes.
+Before making an investment decision with respect to our common shares, you should carefully consider the following risk factors, in addition to the other information included or incorporated by reference into the most recently filed annual information form, as well as our historical consolidated financial statements and related notes.
 Management has reviewed the operations of the Company in conjunction with the Board of Directors and identified the following risk factors which are monitored on a bi-annual basis and reviewed with the Board of Directors.
 The risks set out below are not the only risks we face.
 If any of the following risks occur, our business, financial condition, prospects or results of operations and cash flows would likely suffer.
 In that case, the trading price of our common shares could decline and you may lose all or part of the money you paid to buy our common shares.